 [ ] Open-ended

-Kids can play independently without instructions or guidance by parents.
+Kids can play independently without instructions or guidance from parents.

-The same toy can be used in multiple ways, and the way they use it will change as they grow.
+The same toy can be used in multiple ways, and their purpose can change as they grow.

 These toys are gender-neutral, timeless, and free of commercial branding.